vindarel/abelujo/doc/dev/clientside-dev.rst

 .. note::

-   We used LiveScript but we're now switching to Vue.js with plain Javascript. https://vuejs.org
+   We used LiveScript but we're now switching to plain Javascript.

 Our current Angularjs controllers are written in Livescript::